vladmra/shop-serverless-backend/product-service/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## OpenAPI documentation
+- `/openapi.json`, use SwaggerUI to open it
+- Run `npm run docs:generate` to update it

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.